Would You Let Elon Musk Into Your Mind? The Truth Behind Neuralink’s Brain Chips

 What Makes Us Human?

-Every new tool changes us.
-From stone blades to smartphones, we’ve always merged with what we build.
-But Neuralink feels different.
-The tool isn’t in our hands anymore, it’s in our heads.
+Every new tool changes us from stone blades to smartphones, we’ve always merged with what we build.
+But when the tool isn’t in our hands anymore, but in our heads does it change it?

-And whoever holds the pen…scientist, company, or billionaire…is holding more than circuits.
+And whoever holds the next neural upgrade…scientist, company, or billionaire…is holding more than circuits.
+They’re holding us.

 If you’re not quite ready for a brain chip but still want to boost your brain power, try Onnit Alpha Brain.
 It's a nootropic supplement with some decent clinical backing…and no surgery required.